LuisFernandoPenhaDeCamargo/study-resources/Diretorio-heterogeneo/termos-TI.md

 # <a id="blob-glob"></a>blob e glob

-Considerando o seguinte contexto, que é uma explicação de como o pacote npm `nexe` funciona, pacote este utilizado para compilar Node.js:
+Considerando o seguinte contexto, que é uma explicação de como o pacote Nexe funciona, pacote este utilizado para compilar Node.js:

 "All dependencies and entrypoint are bundled together in a blob that nexe refers to as a virtual file system.
 This is then appended to a prebuilt binary.